kengu/php-smart-unit-testing/README.md

 Tutorial on smart unit testing with object oriented programming.

-* Step 5: ... will break unit tests if API is changed
+* Step 6: ... but is easy to fix if abstract unit tests are used